platform-mesh/platform-mesh.github.io/scenarios/provider-to-provider.md

 ![P2P Kube Bind Diagram](/diagrams/copy-original.svg)

-To make diagrams simplier, we are using the following notation, where dashed lines represents copy of the resources, and solid lines represents source of truth or object source.
+To make diagrams simpler, we are using the following notation, where dashed lines represent copies of the resources, and solid lines represent the source of truth or object source.

 ---

 ## Kube (provider) to n*Kube (provider)

-In this scenarion provider, owning kubernetes clusters, wants to cross-sell or resell their services to other providers, who in turn will resell or cross-sell these services to their own consumers.
+In this scenario, a provider owning Kubernetes clusters wants to cross-sell or resell their services to other providers, who in turn will resell or cross-sell these services to their own consumers.
 This is a common scenario in telco or SaaS world, where multiple providers are offering combined or derivative services to their consumers.

 ![P2P Kube Bind Diagram](/diagrams/kube-to-kube-provider.svg)

 In this case, because we use Kubernetes clusters on both sides, **kube-bind** can be used to establish the relationship between the two providers.
-And the level of isolation on the main providers is `namespace`.
+The level of isolation on the main provider is `namespace`.

 ---

 ## How This Fits Into Platform Mesh

-The above flows illustrate how **Provider to Consumer** interactions are standardized in the Platform Mesh:
+The above flows illustrate how **Provider to Provider** interactions are standardized in the Platform Mesh:

 * **Providers** expose declarative APIs using [**APIExports**](../overview/control-planes.md).
 * **Consumers** bind to those APIs using **APIBindings**, gaining seamless access through the [**Account Model**](../overview/account-model.md).